zuozhenggh/learning-library/solutions-library/analytics-for-lob/fusion-analytics/fusion-analytics.md

 ![](./images/2-16.png " ")

-### **Step 17:**
+## **Step 39:**

 1. A generated narrative describing the Area visualization will appear on the left.

 ![](./images/2-17.png " ")

-## Part 3.
-Explore Balance Sheet Subject Area and Create Trial Balance
+## **Step 40:** Explore Balance Sheet Subject Area and Create Trial Balance

-1. **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
+-    **Note**: when going through this lab, your visualizations may looks slightly different from what is seen in the lab guide.
 This is okay- the data on the backend instance is updated regularly so the visualizations may look differently for you.

-### **Step 1:**

 1. At the bottom of your screen, click the **+** icon to create a new canvas.